 - FACT: Testing is a rigorous discipline and requires many kinds of skills.

 - MYTH: There is no creativity in testing.

 - FACT: Creativity can be applied when formulating test approaches, when designing tests, and even when executing tests.

 - MYTH: Automated testing eliminates the need for manual testing.

 - FACT: 100% test automation cannot be achieved.
 Manual Testing, to some level, is always necessary.

-Management folk tend to have a special affinity for myths; so it will be your responsibility as a software tester to convince them that they are wrong.
-Tip: Put forward your arguments with relevant examples and numbers to validate your claims.
+Management folk tend to have a special affinity for myths and it will be your responsibility as a software tester to convince them that they are wrong.
+Put forward your arguments with relevant examples and numbers to validate your claims.